dendibakh/perf-book/chapters/6-CPU-Features-For-Performance-Analysis/6-6 Last Branch Record.md

 ### Providing Compiler Feedback Data

 We will discuss Profile Guided Optimizations (PGO) later in [@sec:secPGO], so just a quick mention here.
 Branch recording mechanisms can provide profiling feedback data for optimizing compilers.
 Imagine that we can feed all the data we discovered in the previous sections back to the compiler.
 In some cases, this data cannot be obtained using traditional static code instrumentation, so branch recording mechanisms are not only a better choice because of the lower overhead, but also because of richer profiling data.
-PGO workflows that rely on data collected from the hardware PMU are becoming more popular and likely will take off sharply once the support in AMD and ARM matures.
+PGO workflows that rely on data collected from the hardware PMU are becoming more popular and likely will take off sharply once the support in AMD and Arm matures.

 [^2]: Linux `perf script` manual page - [http://man7.org/linux/man-pages/man1/perf-script.1.html](http://man7.org/linux/man-pages/man1/perf-script.1.html).
 [^5]: The report header generated by perf might still be confusing because it says `21K of event cycles`.
 But there are `21K` LBR entries, not `cycles`.